jthwho/SickBeatBetty/README.md

 Here's a basic overview of the clocking arrangement in a single generator:

 ![Sick Beat Betty Generator Overview](docs/SickBeatBetty_BlockDiagram.drawio.png)

 ## Building

 ### Windows

-I'm building with VS Code plus the C++ and cmake extentions.
+I'm building with VS Code plus the C++ and cmake extensions.
 You'll need to also have the community version of visual studio installed as well, at it uses the compiler for there.

 ### Linux

-TODO
-I haven't yet gotten the Linux build up and tested.
+I'm building raw VST3 and standalone applications for Ubuntu.
+I've been told these work on other distributions, but I've not personally tested them.

 ### Mac

-TODO
+TODO :-(
-I haven't yet gotten the Mac build up and tested.
+I've not attempted this yet, although it should work since JUCE can build on that platform.
+If you're interested in helping setup a build for this platform, please reach out.

 ![Betty!](icons/betty-white-devil-horns.png)